w3f/Grants-Program/applications/liberland.md

 However, this system is easily adaptable to "one-citizen-one-vote" if required by more conservative adopters and without the voter incentive.
 Conversely, more experimental polities can tweak it and add alternative voting or other algorithms.
 The executive typically keeps the lion's share of the Treasury in those use-cases.

 In Liberland, Voters will be allowed to rethink their vote, even mid-term.
 Based on their performance, they can rearrange the LLM allotted to the Congressmen, creating live feedback to keep them loyal to their voter base.
+All voting is made with the LLM Pallet, allowing use to vote with on-chain assets.

 ## Legislative Power 2: Direct democracy